 The proportions of soil microbial functional groups also exhibited significant differences across the three locations (Figure 4, Figures S2 and S3).
-For the inferred functional groups of bacteria/archaea, soils from the University of Arizona had a higher proportion of bacteria associated with aromatic compound degradation (mainly Nocardioides sp.; Figure 4A), human pathogens (mainly Roseomonas sp. and Coxiella sp.; Figure 4B), and intracellular parasites (mainly Rickettsiales sp. and Legionella sp.; Figure 4C).
-In addition, archaea associated with ammonia oxidation (mainly the family Nitrososphaeraceae) were more abundant in Saguaro National Park and Tumamoc Hill (Figure 4D), whereas bacteria associated with ammonia oxidation (mainly the family Nitrososphaeraceae) were more abundant in Saguaro National Park and Tumamoc Hill (Figure 4D), whereas bacteria associated with ammonia oxidation (mainly the family Nitrosomonadaceae) were more abundant in the University of Arizona also had a higher proportion of bacteria associated with denitrification (mainly Rhodoplanes sp.; Figure 4F).
+For the inferred functional groups of bacteria/archaea, soils from the University of a higher proportion of bacteria associated with aromatic compound degradation (mainly Nocardioides sp.: Figure 4A), human pathogens (mainly Roseomonas sp. and Coxiella sp.: Figure 4B), and intracellular parasites (mainly Rickettsiales sp. and Legionella sp.; Figure 4C).
+In addition, archaea associated with ammonia oxidation (mainly the family Nitrososphaeraceae) were more abundant in Saguaro National Park and (Figure 4D), whereas bacteria associated with ammonia oxidation family Nitrosomonadaceae) were more abundant in the University of Arizona (Figure 4E).
+Soils from the University of Arizona also had a higher proportion of bacteria associated with denitrification (mainly Rhodoplanes sp.; Figure 4F).
 For the inferred functional groups of fungi, soils from the University of Arizona had lower proportions of arbuscular mycorrhizal fungi (mainly Rhizophagus sp. and Funneliformis sp.) and soil saprotrophic fungi (mainly Tulostoma sp.) than those from Tumamoc Hill and Saguaro National Park did (Figure 4G,H).
-In addition, the proportion of fungal plant pathogens (mainly Thanatephorus sp., Monosporascus sp., and Curvula sp.) was significantly lower in soils from the University of Arizona than in those from Saguaro National Park (Figure 4I).
+In addition, the proportion of fungal plant pathogens (mainly Thanatephorus sp., Monosporascus sp., and Curvula sp.) was significantly lower in soils from the University of Arizona than in those from Saguaro National Park (Figure 41).

 Figure 4.
 Changes in the proportions of microbial functional groups across locations.
 Different letters indicate significant differences (p < 0.05) based on Dunn's test.
 (A-F) Dominant bacterial/archaeal functional groups.
 (G-I) Dominant fungal functional groups.
-Results of other functional groups are provided in Supporting information (Figures S2 and S3).
+Results of other functional groups are provided in Supporing information (Figures S2 and S3).
 Location abbreviations are the same as those in Figure 1.